 However in May 1942, Korematsu was arrested.
 He was found guilty of violating military orders and sent toTanforan to await internment.
 With the help of the Northern California ACLU, Korematsu appealed his case to the U.S. Supreme Court - and lost in a 6 to 3 decision - in 1944.
 The government argued his internment was not based on racism and that the Army had proof that Japanese residents were signaling enemy ships and prone to disloyalty.
 Four decades later, his conviction was invalidated by a federal judge on factual grounds.
 Research had uncovered Justice Department documents stating that the government’s evidence contained “intentional falsehoods” about the security threat.

-In 1998, Korematsu was awarded the Presidential Medal of Freedom, and this year - on January 30 - California celebrated the first Fred Korematsu Day.
+In 1998, Korematsu was awarded the Presidential Medal of Freedom.

 To learn more about Fred Korematsu & civil liberties in a time of war, try the following resources: